 A good background of the study sample has all these qualities.

 How is the background of the study different from the literature review?

-The section of the literature review follows the background of the study section.
+The section of literature review follows the background of the study section.
 It is the second section of your thesis.
-The literature review basically supports the background of the study section by providing evidence for the proposed hypothesis.
+The literature review supports the study section's background by providing evidence for the proposed hypothesis.